w3c-fedid/FedCM/README.md

 ## The End State

+In the future, we believe that identity federation on the Web needs to be supported by a foundation that is in equal parts **opinionated** and **extensible**.

 In the future, we believe that identity federation on the Web needs to be **free of unintended tracking consequences**.

 By that we mean that, in the future: